-Cost-of-living adjustments are provided but are currently suspended until the collective plans covering State employees and teachers reach a funded status of 80%.
+Cost-of-living adjustments are provided but are currently suspended until the collective plans covering State employees and teachers (Employee's Retirement System Plan, State Police Retirement Benefits Trust, and Judicial Retirement Benefits Trust) reach a funded status of 80%.
 Until the plans reach an 80% funded status, interim cost-of-living adjustments are provided at four-year intervals.